 You will be expected to list your roles in reverse chronological order in the work experience section, with a description of your role and bullet points for your accomplishments.
 Your most recent positions will be of most interest to a hiring manager.
 If you have had a long career, you can slim down the roles that are older and maybe even just include the position title and time that you were in the role.
 Focus on the most relevant and recent experience.

-Our guide on the best CV format contains multiple tips that may be of interest.
 There is no definitive way to lay out a CV, so there is plenty of scope for individuality.
 The most important consideration is to keep it professional.
 Steer clear of tacky graphics or bold colours.
 Let your career do the talking.

 The CV summary showcases your biggest achievements as an executive.
 Take care to focus on the sorts of issues that you will be expected to tackle in a future role.
 It is normal for an executive CV summary to be tailored for every position – just as you might tailor a cover letter.
-If the employer does not read something that solves their issues in those first few lines, your candidature will not be progressed.
+If the employer does not read something that solves their issues in those first few lines, your candidature will not progress.

 Think of the CV summary as a condensed elevator pitch.
-If you were in a small room with the entire board of your future employer, what would you say in one minute to convince them to hire you.
+If you were in a small room with the entire board of your future employer, what would you say in one minute to convince them to hire you?
 It needs to be that convincing.
 Every word matters.

 Include some high-profile achievements with context and financial impacts.
 Nothing talks like money, so make sure that you are sharing numbers that are impressive for your future employer.
 Growth in profitability and market share will get you into that interview room.